How British Vogue used Instagram Stories to gain a million followers in one year - Digiday

 For users, the default for Stories is mute, but some of Vogue’s — like a recent Story following editor-in-chief Alexandra Shulman to Chatsworth House for a fashion exhibition, where she talks about the objects on display — require sound.
 When it’s relevant, it uses the swipe-up feature to take viewers to an article.
 In this case, the swipe-up reveals an article on how five centuries of fashion were discovered at Chatsworth House, forming the basis of the exhibition.
 The Story suggests to the viewer by the fourth clip to swipe up and read more, and while it doesn’t have hard numbers, Rogers said this leads to traffic bumps.

 Rather than dedicated teams, Instagram is a shared responsibility, everyone on the 10-strong digital team and the print team has access.
-There are overarching editorial plans, but there’s also the flexibility for everyone to contribute.
+There are overarching editorial plans — helping drive the endeavor forward is Emily Sheffield, deputy editor and associate digital director at the publisher — but there’s also the flexibility for everyone to contribute.
 For Stories, content is fed back to Nicol to keep the composition consistent.

 Outside of Stories, Instagram is a traffic driver for British Vogue.
 “From talking to other brands, I think that’s quite unusual,” said Rogers.
 The link in its bio directs users to a landing page where it keeps editorial connected to its posts.
 It publishes between four and eight posts a day and has directed posts away from the product collage motifs to ones that aim to tell a story, like model Gisele Bündchen on a horse, for example, which links to the article “The fashion girls who’d rather be riding.”
 Around 80 percent of Instagram posts link to an article, Rogers estimates Instagram referrals account for less than 10 percent of the site’s total traffic.
 It doesn’t run ads in Instagram but publishes some branded content.
 The primary purpose is to build awareness and point readers to more in-depth pieces elsewhere.